maykar/plex_assistant/README.md

 Next you need to publish a test version:

 * Click "Integrations"
-* Click the link 'Not ready yet?
-Continue with the integration' in the top panel.
+* Click "Not ready yet?
+Continue with the _integration_" in the top panel.
 * You should see a dialog shown.
 Click the 'Test' button.

 You can now trigger Plex Assistant by saying "Hey Google, tell plex to..." or "Hey Google, ask plex to..."